 So, what is Bad Rabbit ransomware—and what does Bad Rabbit do?

-Now that you have a better understanding of Bad Rabbit ransomware—and that it has nothing to do with actual rabbits—what does Bad Rabbit do?
+Now that you have a better understanding of Bad Rabbit ransomware—what does Bad Rabbit do?

 Companies can reduce the risks posed by ransomware attacks—and ultimately protect themselves from Bad Rabbit ransomware—with a few simple steps.